furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 Consequently, the node might inadvertently select an incorrect source address for a given PREF64 and/or send traffic to the incorrect uplink.

 Advertising PREF64 in RAs allows hosts to track which PREF64 was advertised by which router and use that information to select the correct nexthop.
+Section 8 of [I-D.ietf-v6ops-claton] discusses this scenario in more details.

 ## Security Implications